New York to require face coverings in busy public places

 The city already is handing out 250,000 free meals a day at schools and delivering 25,000 a day to senior citizens.
 Officials expect to provide 10 million free meals in April and expect the need to grow to as much as 15 million in May.

-Meanwhile, the city has contacted some 11,000 taxi and livery drivers — whose livelihoods have been shattered as people stay home — to hire them to deliver meals to those who can’t leave home, the mayor said.
+Meanwhile, the city has contacted some 11,000 taxi and livery drivers — whose livelihoods have been shattered as people stay home — to hire them to deliver meals to those who can’t leave home.

 While officials said the city food supply is stable, they also plan to create a $50 million reserve of as many as 18 million shelf-stable meals.